steepale/IKZF1_paper_code/00_data/2014_wgs_6x7-F1/README.md

 ## Supporting Annotation

-Supporting annotation of birds, tumors, samples, and extracted DNA found in `supporting_documentation`
+Supporting annotation found in `supporting_documentation`

 Summary of Submitted Samples to the MSU RTSF Genomics Core